|Dates / Deadlines:|

 UVA in India

-The UVA in India spring semester program in Delhi offers an immersive experience for students interested in India, South Asian Studies, and Hindi language, with the opportunity to engage in an internship/research component.
+The UVA in India spring semester program in Delhi offers an immersive experience for students interested in India, Global Studies, South Asian Studies, Media Studies, Democracy and Public Space, and Hindi-Urdu language, with the opportunity to engage in an internship/research component.
 The program is supported by AIIS, the American Institute of Indian Studies, and hosted at Jamia Millia Islamia University in South Delhi.
 Students who have not taken courses about India are also encouraged to experience India this way for the first time.

 Delhi is the capital of the world's largest democracy and has been the seat of power for several rulers and many empires for over a millennium.
 The culturally diverse city bridges two different worlds: Old Delhi was once the capital of Islamic India and features narrow lanes and ancient monuments, while the imperial city of New Delhi is composed of spacious avenues and government buildings.
-Jamia Millia Islamia University is a public central university established in 1920 with programs across a wide variety of disciplines, including social sciences, humanities, engineering, business, and fine arts.
+Students will go on excursions to Agra, home of the world famous Taj Mahal and other monuments, and to Dharamsala, a city on the edge of the Himalayas that is home to the Dalai Lama.
+Jamia Millia Islamia University is a public central university in South Delhi established in 1920 with programs across a wide variety of disciplines, including social sciences, humanities, engineering, business, and fine arts.

 Courses (listings are tentative)

 SATR 3300: Literature & Society in South Asia: Breaking the Cast(e), taught by Mehr Farooqi

 2019 Spring: SAST 1600 India in Global Perspective, taught by Rich Cohen